 he wanted to make a part of his life.

 He had this idea of starting a float center when he was at Mizzou finishing his IT degree.
 Around this time Connor was going through a transition in his life, moving away from ways to escape and instead towards ways to accept life as it is.
 Over the next few years he found peace in meditation and attended multiple 10 day silent meditation retreats.
-On these retreats he started picturing what it would be like to own his own float tank.
+On these retreats he started picturing what it would be like to own his own float device.
 This further encouraged him to follow his passion of starting a float center.

 After he graduated from Mizzou he started working at Veterans United as a web developer and bought a Zen Float Tent for at home floating.
 He started looking for spaces to open a float center here in Columbia and came across Noah who was using the same realtor.
 Realizing they shared similar values and ideas about what a float center should be, they decided that opening a float center together would be the most sensible/logical thing to do.